-A faction of Cherokees retaliated for continuing incursions on their lands with a series of attacks over the Summer of 1776, so commanders from the Carolinas and Virginia have launched coordinated campaigns to destroy native towns.
+Cherokees retaliated for continuing incursions on their lands with a series of attacks over the Summer of 1776, so commanders from the Carolinas and Virginia launched coordinated campaigns to destroy native towns.

-Knowing they cannot defend the villages one at a time, warriors have evacuated their families and joined in a plan to ambush the militia.
-Anywhere from 500 to 1,200 have gathered at a long, narrow gorge that is the main route deeper into the mountains over Wayah Gap.
-It is possible a small number of Loyalist militia are among them.
+Knowing they could not defend the villages one at a time, warriors evacuated their families, and many joined in a plan to ambush the militia.
+Hundreds gathered at a narrow valley that was part of the main route deeper into the mountains over Wayah Gap.

 Thursday, September 19, 1776.

 Imagine the Scene

 The exact location of this battle has not been confirmed by archaeologists.
 However, a review of all eyewitness accounts, test of the mileages one offers, and the topography, suggest this cove as the best candidate for the site of an ambush on the front of the militia column.[c]